 The Apollo Strategic Value Fund primarily invests in the securities of leveraged companies in North America and Europe through three core strategies: distressed investments, value-driven investments and special opportunities.
 This flexible investment strategy is intended to enable the Apollo Strategic Value Fund to capture investment opportunities as they arise across the capital structure of a company through the purchase or sale of senior secured bank debt, second lien debt, high yield debt, trade claims, credit derivatives, preferred stock and equity.
 The Apollo Strategic Value Fund primarily focuses on companies before, during and after a distressed cycle and other undervalued securities with near-term catalysts for value.
 Once an investment opportunity is identified, the investment team seeks to invest at a favorable point within the capital structure to optimize the fund's risk/return profile.
-As of June 30, 2010, our investment in the Apollo Strategic Value Fund had a fair value of \$164.2 million.
+As of March 31, 2011, our investment in the Apollo Strategic Value Fund had a fair value of \$168.5 million.

 The remainder of the Investment Partnership's investment in the Apollo Strategic Value Fund is in liquidating shares issued by the Apollo Strategic Value Fund.
-The liquidating shares are generally allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred by the Apollo Strategic Value Fund.
-During the three months ended June 30, 2010, the Investment Partnership received redemptions of \$10.0 million from the Apollo Strategic Value Fund.
+The liquidating shares were initially allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred by the Apollo Strategic Value Fund.

-As of June 30, 2010, the Apollo Strategic Value Fund had investments spread across a wide spectrum of industries, and the Investment Partnership's share of the largest investment of Apollo Strategic Value Fund was less than 5% of our net asset value.
-For the three months ended June 30, 2010, the liquidating shares of Apollo Strategic Value Fund generated a 1.8% gross return and a 1.0% net return.
-For the six months ended June 30, 2010, the liquidating shares of Apollo Strategic Value Fund generated a 1.3% gross return and a (0.0)% net return.
-Performance for the liquidating shares of the Apollo Strategic Value Fund was net positive, including realizations, during the second quarter of 2010, reflecting the realization of its investment thesis in several of the account's holdings.
-On a sector level, the primary positive contributors to return were holdings in the automotive, energy, consumer and industrial sectors.
-Positive performance during the quarter was partially offset by holdings in the building materials & housing and transportation sectors.
+As of March 31, 2011, the Apollo Strategic Value Fund had investments spread across a wide spectrum of industries, and the Investment Partnership's share of the largest investment of Apollo Strategic Value Fund was less than 5% of our net asset value.
+For the three months ended March 31, 2011, the liquidating shares of Apollo Strategic Value Fund generated a 6.8% gross return and a 5.1% net return.
+For the three months ended March 31, 2011, the Fund's positive performance reflected improved company fundamentals and the realization of the fund's investment thesis in a select number of holdings.
+On a sector level, the primary contributors to return were holdings in the building materials and housing, media and communications and auto sectors.
+Positive performance during the quarter was partially offset by holdings in the transportation and industrial sectors.